Stylok5/Project-2-GameofQuotes/README.md

 ## How to use

-On the **homepage**, users can search for a character by name by typing in the search bar and clicking the "Search" button or pressing the "Enter" key.
+On the **characters page**, users can search for a character by name by typing in the search bar and clicking the "Search" button or pressing the "Enter" key.
 The page will display a list of characters whose names match the search query.
 Users can click on a character's name to see a list of their quotes on the QuotePage.

 On the **QuotePage**, users can view a list of quotes for the selected character, along with their name and house.
 They can click the **Back to homepage** button to return to the homepage.